DAT Solutions

-DAT Solutions, LLC, often referred to as DAT Freight & Analytics, and originally known as Dial-a-Truck, is a US-based freight exchange service ("load board") and provider of transportation information serving North America.
+DAT Freight & Analytics, formerly known as Dial-a-Truck, is a US-based freight exchange service ("load board") and provider of transportation information serving North America.
 Freight exchange services are used to match material ("loads") that needs to be shipped with over-the-road carriers, which can be hired to move those loads.
-DAT was established in 1978 and is part of Roper Technologies.
+DAT was established on April 3, 1978 and is part of Roper Technologies.
 It is co-headquartered in Denver, Colorado and Beaverton, Oregon.
-Claude Pumilia, President and CEO, is responsible for DAT’s strategy and execution.
+Jeff Clementz, President and CEO, is responsible for DAT’s strategy and execution.

 History

 In 1958, Monroe 'Moe' Jubitz opened Fleet Leasing, Inc., a truck leasing and maintenance company in Portland, Oregon.
 Jubitz later expanded the company to provide fuel, food, and accommodations to truckers on the road, creating Jubitz Truck Stop.

 The trucking industry was deregulated in the 1970s, encouraging independent truck drivers and small companies to find extra loads rather than returning empty.
 Jubitz noticed drivers hanging around his truck stop after the usual meal and shower, hoping to find a load.
 He decided to start signing up brokers and shippers who needed freight hauled from Portland.

 Before this service, truck drivers seeking loads left handwritten notes on a bulletin board at the Jubitz Truck Stop for those brokers and shippers.
 Jubitz began posting available loads on a monitor at the truck stop, charging drivers a fee for the phone number of the company wanting to move freight.

 in 1978, Jubitz's son, Albin Jubitz, founded Dial-A-Truck as a subsidiary of the Jubitz Corporation.
 By the 1980s, DAT monitors were located in hundreds of truck stops around the country, with thousands of truck drivers and shippers subscribing to the load board services.
 Dial-A-Truck was relabeled DAT Services in 1989.
 In 2001, the DAT Network was used to mobilize trucks in support of the relief efforts in the wake of the September 11 attacks.